Interview with Grand Guru of Design Kevin McCloud

 How would you describe your own home style?

 Eclectic, which is another word for chaotic.

-What is your favourite room in your home and why?
+What is your favorite room in your home and why?

-My favourite room is my shed.
+My favorite room is my shed.
 My shed is my sanctuary; it is down by my woodlands and is where I tend to spend most of my time.

 What are your highlights from the new series of Grand Designs?

 Oh there are lots - it's a really good mixed bag this year we have got everything.
 There is a house that looks like it was designed by Darth Vader, a beautiful Japanese house made out of Japanese Larch in the forest in Wales, which is for a Japanese client actually so it is a really interesting building.
 A house on an airfield in Scotland built by the owners of the airfield, which is half house half control tower and an underground house in North London on a tiny triangular site.
 There is also a giant retrofit of a house in South London which is a fantastic refurbishment.

 Lots to look forward to then!
 You also have Grand Designs Live at the NEC next month – what do you enjoy most about being part of the UK’S leading contemporary home show- is it one of your favorite projects?

 Well it is in as much as I don’t get to meet many of my customers, and it is a great way of just engaging with all of those fans.
 And it is a fun time – it is really enjoyable.

 Speaking with Kevin you get a real sense of why Grand Designs is still so popular after fourteen years, why there is now the hugely popular live home show, and even why Hab housing has proved so successful, it is all thanks to the perfect mixture of his undeniable charm, ambition and true passion for great design.